html

 Something I find endlessly game-changing: AI chat tools that simulate natural conversation.
 Memrise’s “Membot” and Babbel’s “Conversation Coach” help you practice replying on the fly without waiting for your friend to reply.

-One recent game-changer: Google’s Translate app now has an AI-driven “Practice” mode for Spanish and French, giving personalized lessons—and even live translation with transcription—for real-time speaking drills.
+One recent development: Google’s Translate app now has an AI-driven “Practice” mode for Spanish and French, giving personalized lessons—and even live translation with transcription—for real-time speaking drills.
+I tested this feature myself and found the pronunciation feedback surprisingly accurate.

-Talkpal AI offers yet another layer: a freemium platform with AI tutors supporting over 57 languages, praised for offering a judgment-free zone to try speaking things out loud.
+Talkpal AI offers yet another layer: a freemium platform with AI tutors reportedly supporting 57+ languages, praised for offering a judgment-free zone to try speaking things out loud.

 Top Contenders: What Stands Out in 2025–2026